 UCSD undergraduate mentor Rhiannon Kennard (center) with her team Lianfei Yan (left) and Tushar Kumeria (right).

 |The capstone “Discovery Project,” is an independent research project implemented by the student under the mentorship of a current Sailor research group member.
 Many SSSiN students arrange to stay longer (up to 6 months) to complete a more extensive project, with the goal of producing a scientific publication.
 Many high school participants have translated their projects into California Science Fair, Lego Robotics Challenge, or Intel Science Talent Search competitions.|

 High School mentor Gha Lee (center) with fellow high school students Hithaishi Paraselli and Tessa Martin (right)

-The Lectures are held every Tuesday and Thursday morning.
+The Lectures are held every Monday, Wednesday, and Friday from 9-11 AM.
 Lecture topics include:

 The course runs weekdays from 9 am to 4 pm although there may be a few later days depending on individual projects.
 It is held in Pacific Hall on the UCSD campus (directions are here).
-Tutorial lectures are held every Tuesday and Thursday from 9 am-noon, involving lecture, in-lab demonstrations, and student presentations.
+Tutorial lectures are held every Monday, Wednesday, and Friday from 9 am-11 am, involving lecture, in-lab demonstrations, and student presentations.
 The remainder of the time is spent in the laboratory working on the course modules and the Discovery Projects.
 The Discovery Projects are performed in 2-4 person teams.

 Each participant must supply: